koeunchoi/lab/_pages/participate.md

 Thank you for your interest in our research projects!
 We are currently running one study.
 Please find more details about each study below.

-If you are interested in participating in any of our studies, you can signup for by clicking on 'Signup Link' next to each study description.

-You can also indicate in our contact form if they want to be notified when a new study is available.
-Completing the contact form does not obligate you to participate; you can choose to participate (or not) after we tell you about each new study.
-You can sign up for our contact list by clicking here or e-mailing us at <koeun@vt.edu>.

 ## Adults’ Mobile Learning Research Opportunity

 **Age**: 18-25 or 55-58 years